 The aim of scapegoating is to deflect blame by appeasing or winning over the audiences in which the blame originates (Gangloff et al., 2016).
-For an organization, the objective of this strategy is to deflect an accusation of misconduct by building the belief that it has changed satisfactorily - or as Gangloff and colleagues put it (p.
-1617), by showing that the 'fault for prior wrongdoing resided squarely with [the scapegoat] and did not permeate the rest of the organization'.
-Gamson and Scotch (1964) also stress the ceremonial nature of scapegoating: the ritual has minimal impact on material organizational outcomes and the discourses produced are primarily aimed at managing impressions (Bolino, Kacmar, Turnley, & Gilstrap, 2008).
-The accused organization can engage in the discursive strategy of scapegoating through the production of press releases (Gangloff et al., 2016) and the framing of the dismissal (Cornelissen & Werner, 2014).
-The aim of this discursive framing is to 'rationaliz[e]' the sacrifice (Grint, 2010, p.
-97) and, more importantly, attribute responsibility and avoid blame through 'dissociation' in particular (Hargie et al., 2010, p.
-721).
+For an organization, the objective of this strategy is to deflect an accusation of misconduct by building the belief that it has changed satisfactorily - or as Gangloff and colleagues put it (ibid: 1617), by showing that the "fault for prior wrongdoing resided squarely with [the scapegoat] and did not permeate the rest of the organization."
+Gamson and Scotch (1964) also stress the ceremonial nature of scapegoating: the ritual has minimal impact on material organizational outcomes and the discourses produced are primarily aimed at managing impressions (Bolino et al. 2008).
+The accused organization can engage in the discursive strategy of scapegoating through the production of press releases (Gangloff et al. 2016) and the framing of the dismissal (Cornelissen & Werner, 2014).
+The aim of this discursive framing is to "rationaliz[e]" the sacrifice (Grint, 2010: 97) and, more importantly, attribute responsibility and avoid blame through "dissociation" in particular (Hargie et al., 2010: 721).

-Whistleblowing as an individual discursive strategy
+Whistleblowing as an Individual Discursive Strategy

-Individual members of organizations that are suspected of misconduct can also participate in the blame game, particularly through whistleblowing (Culiberg & Mihelič, 2017), which is a well-studied process in organization studies.
-Whistleblowing is a form of 'dissenting discourse' (Teo & Caspersz, 2011) and involves an 'insider [going] public in their criticism of the policy and/or conduct of [a] powerful organization' (Perry, 1998, p.
-235).
+Individual members of organizations that are suspected of misconduct can also participate in the blame game, particularly through whistleblowing (Culiberg & Mihelic, 2017), which is a well-studied process in organization studies.
+Whistleblowing is a form of "dissenting discourse" (Teo & Caspersz, 2016) and involves an "insider [going] public in their criticism of the policy and/or conduct of [a] powerful organization" (Perry, 1998: 235).
 Whistleblowers usually target the organization they belong to, to make it accountable for a suspected or proven wrongdoing (Near & Miceli, 2016).
-Lacking power and status, whistleblowers rely on external relays to trigger change (Near & Miceli, 1995; Summers-Effler, 2002; Weiskopf & Tobias-Miersch, 2016).
-While ethical and moral judgements are often seen as a critical precursor of whistleblowing (Chiu, 2003), we focus here on situations where the whistleblowing is triggered by strategic motives (Butler et al., 2020; Choo et al., 2019).
-The positive outcomes from such an opportunistic move can be an active driver and precursor of the act of whistleblowing in the first place (Culiberg & Mihelič, 2017).
+Lacking power and status, whistleblowers rely on external relays to trigger change (Near & Miceli, 1995; Summers-Effler, 2002; Weiskopf & Tobias-

+Mersch, 2016).
+While ethical and moral judgments are often seen as a critical precursor of whistleblowing (Chiu, 2003), we focus here on situations where the whistleblowing is triggered by strategic motives (Choo et al., 2019; Butler et al., 2020).
+The positive outcomes from such an opportunistic move can be an active driver and precursor of the act of whistleblowing in the first place (Culiberg & Mihelic, 2017).
 Bonazzi (1983), for example, defines whistleblowing as the rational strategy of shifting the responsibility to holders of power following an accusation of misconduct.
-In such a context, the whistleblower is not necessarily pointing out an illegal or immoral action by the collective or willing to change the situation, as suggested by the founding literature on whistleblowing (Near & Miceli, 1985).
-Rather, whistleblowers are motivated by the wish to avoid any potential retaliation for their responsibility for poor performance or other adverse events (Westin, 1981, pp. 134-6).
+In such a context, the whistleblower is not necessarily pointing out an illegal or immoral action by the collective or willing to change the situation, as suggested by the founding literature on whistleblowing (Near and Miceli, 1985).
+Rather, whistleblowers are motivated by the wish to avoid any potential retaliation for their responsibility for poor performance or other adverse events (Westin, 1981: 134-136).

 Assuming that whistleblowers have strategic motives in the context of blame games (Choo et al., 2019), then the more they have to gain from positively distinguishing themselves from the organization in order to limit contamination or blame (Moore et al., 2011), the more likely they are to blow the whistle.
 In the specific context of a blame game, the goal of whistleblowers is to build positive distinctiveness by distancing themselves from the organization being accused (Choo et al., 2019).
 Whistleblowing therefore relies on a discourse that creates and supports this position.
-This discourse emerges from the production of texts - e.g. interviews, guest editorials in newspapers - that draw a distinction between the whistleblower and the organization being blamed.
+This discourse emerges from the production of texts - e.g., interviews, guest editorials in newspapers - that draw a distinction between the whistleblower and the organization being blamed.
 These texts cast the whistleblowers as individuals who are revealing evidence about the purported wrongdoing, thus discursively distancing themselves further from that wrongdoing.